daSmug/odin-recipes/README.md

 # odin-recipes
-A recipe website as part of The Odin Project
+This project is part of my continued learning under The Odin Project.

+I'll be creating a website largely from scratch, and maintaining the project via well-written git commits.